Minimum Description Length Recurrent Neural Networks: Experiments

 \subsection{Experiment III: general addition}

 In the previous experiments, we saw that MDL-optimized networks are capable of representing integers and add them in what amounts to unary representation (see $a^nb^mc^{n+m}$ language).
 Here, we show that addition can be performed when the numbers and outputs are represented in a different format.
 Specifically, we consider the familiar task of adding two integers in binary representation when the numbers are fed bit-by-bit in parallel, starting from the least significant bit.
-While this problem has good approximate solutions in terms of standard RNNs,\footnote{An example implementation that reportedly works up to a certain number of bits: \url{https://github.com/mineshmathew/pyTorch_RNN_Examples/tree/master/BinaryStringAddition}} we will show that our model provides a perfect exact solution.
-As far as we are aware, this has not been shown before.\footnote{ In other people's words: ``As far as I know there is no neural network that is capable of doing basic arithmetic like addition and multiplication on a large number of digits based on training data rather than hardcoding.'', Kevin Lacker, `Giving GPT-3 a Turing Test'.\\ \url{https://lacker.io/ai/2020/07/06/giving-gpt-3-a-turing-test.html}}$^,$\footnote{GPT-3, one of the most recent and ambitious models, succeeds at many tasks but not quite addition: ``One particularly interesting case is arithmetic calculation: the model gives a perfect score for 2-digit addition and subtraction (100\% accuracy), but fails to do five digits (less than 10\% accuray).''
-Chuan Li, `Demystifying GPT-3'. \url{https://lambdalabs.com/blog/demystifying-gpt-3/}}
+While this problem has good approximate solutions in terms of standard RNNs, \footnote{An example implementation that reportedly works up to a certain number of bits: \url{https://github.com/mineshmathew/pyTorch_RNN_Examples} } we will show that our model provides an \emph{exact} solution.
+As far as we are aware, this has not been shown before.